 Figure 2.
 2,786 Suzuki reactions performed in a high-throughput format plotted using a t-SNE trained on reaction fingerprints, each of which formed through the sum or concatenation of a reactant fingerprint for all components involved a particular reaction.
-(A) The 2,048-bit radius four Morgan Fingerprint of each reaction’s electrophile, nucleophile, base, catalyst, and solvent were summed, plotted, and colored by yield group.
-(B) The same manifold colored by exact product/internal standard values and reagent classes (electrophile, nucleophile, catalyst, base, solvent.)
-(C) A specific reaction cluster containing all reactions between substrates 1 and 2.
-(D) t-SNE of the reactions in the selected cluster when the catalyst fingerprint is multiplied by three (top) and when the base fingerprint is multiplied by three (bottom).
+(A) The template of the reaction performed across all experiments.
+(B) The 2,048-bit radius four Morgan Fingerprint of each reaction’s electrophile, nucleophile, base, catalyst, and solvent were summed, plotted, and colored by output group.
+(C) The same manifold colored by exact product/internal standard values and reagent components (electrophile, nucleophile, catalyst, base, solvent.)
+(D) A specific reaction cluster containing all reactions between substrates 1 and 2.
+(E) t-SNE of the reactions in the selected cluster when the catalyst fingerprint is multiplied by three (top) and when the base fingerprint is multiplied by three (bottom).
 The three manifolds for each result are colored by product/internal standard values, catalyst, and base.

 Results and Discussion

-Figure 3 demonstrates the ability to control the reaction landscape by showcasing a study where the line of chemist reasoning is visualized from the campaign discovery of a sp3–sp3 deaminative–decarboxylative carbon–carbon cross coupling reaction.
-In this study, the fingerprints of all acid electrophiles are multiplied by 3 (we = 3) before summing with the fingerprints of the other reagents.
-This trivial modification will result in the dimensionality reduction algorithm making clusters of reactions containing the substance with the elevated fingerprint.
+Figure 3 shows a reaction landscape from the discovery of a sp3–sp3 deaminative–decarboxylative carbon–carbon cross coupling reaction over multiple HTE experiments.
+In this study, the fingerprints of all acid electrophiles were multiplied by 3 (we = 3) before summing with the fingerprints of the other reagents.
+This trivial modification resulted in clusters of reactions based on electrophile.

-As shown in Figure 3, with the acid electrophiles having an elevated weight, the clusters are cleanly divided into reactions with different acids components.
-This creates a distinct landscape that separates periods of methodology optimization and substrate scope exploration.
-In this case, NHPI activated N-Boc proline 5 was used as a model substrate to develop a sp3–sp3 deaminative–decarboxylative carbon–carbon cross coupling reaction.
-Initially the free acid was used to develop the reactivity.
-For this reason, most of the reactions in this dataset fall within the NHPI activated (5) and free acid (4) N-Boc proline clusters colored in black and yellow respectively.
-In the PROD/IS manifold shown in Figure 3B, a direct path can be followed as experiments drive the product output from 0% to close to 100% within the NHPI activated N-Boc proline cluster (circled and in yellow).
-The discovery campaign began with using the free acid 4 as the model substrate (Figure 3B - location 1) but after a limit to the reactivity was realized, efforts moved to the NHPI activated acid 5 (location 2).
-Once ideal conditions were developed for N-Boc proline, this reaction system was tested with a variety of other acid electrophile substrates (6-26, location 3).
+As shown in Figure 3, with the acid electrophiles having an elevated weight, the clusters within the manifold are split into three distinct regimes reflecting the stages in the discovery and development of the chemistry.
+The discovery campaign began with using the free acid 4 as the model substrate (Figure 3 – Initial Reactions) but after a limit to the reactivity was realized, efforts moved to the NHPI activated acid 5 (Figure 3 – Methodology Development).
+In this case, the activated acid electrophile NHPI ester N-Boc-proline was used as the model substrate for the reaction, resulting in a large cluster with few substrates and many conditions.
+Thus, most of the reactions in this dataset fall within the NHPI activated (5) and free acid (4) N-Boc proline clusters colored in black (Figure 3B – Initial Reactions) and yellow (Figure 3B – Methodology Development) respectively.
+In the PROD/IS manifold shown in Figure 3C, a direct path can be followed as experiments drive the product output from 0% to close to 100% within the NHPI activated N-Boc proline cluster (Methodology Development).
+Once ideal conditions were developed for N-Boc proline, this reaction system was tested with a variety of other acid electrophile substrates, creating a tight cluster of many electrophile acids and few conditions (6-26, Scope Exploration).
 The efficacy of this system on these substrates is shown in the t-SNE with clusters of various acid electrophile substrates forming in different locations, each with their own PROD/IS distributions.
-Average yields of each acid electrophile tested are shown below the plots in Figure 3 as well as the number of reactions they were tested in.
+Average PROD/IS results of each acid electrophile tested are shown below the plots in Figure 3C as well as the number of reactions they were tested in.